Ventus218/sleep-detection-and-safety-pull-over/README.md

 We want to provide a system that can enforce this requirement by trying to wake up a drowsy driver or if that is not possible to bring the vehicle to a safe stop in the shortest amount of time possible.

+## Requirements

+The ego vehicle should:

+- avoid obstacles in the emergency lane
+- avoid stopping at entries or exits
+- pull over to the emergency lane if the driver is not paying attention for a continous amount of time
+- be correctly positioned inside the emergency lane
+- try to wake up the driver before starting to pull over
+- inform other vehicles about the situation (by using blinkers)
+- decelerate gently (maximum of -2 m/s^2)
+- allow the driver to re-gain control over the vehicle

 ## Analisys